1. How to Grow out a Pixie Cut in 9 Simple Steps

 Finally, with hair now past my shoulders, I am excited to share with you my tried and finally true guide to growing out your short haircut.
-Let’s start with a breakdown of grow out phases from pixie to practically Rapunzel.
+Let’s start with a breakdown of grow-out phases from pixie to practically Rapunzel.
 Here is a very reasonable 18-month plan that if followed, can yield some pretty fantastic results.
-Let’s start with scheduling a trip to see your stylist every eight weeks!
+Let’s start by scheduling a trip to see your stylist every eight weeks!

 2. The Shaggy Phase

 Ah, the pixie cut.
 Amazing when you love it, but horrible when you’re over it.
 Unfortunately, this cut will grow out into a mop-ish, shaggy mess in about two months, so make sure to have your follow-up haircut scheduled for eight weeks out.
 At that point, have your stylist trim the back of your pixie so that it hugs your neck, and texturize your cut throughout to add some much-needed movement.
 A little rule of thumb, the first four months of growing out a pixie cut is not about business in the front.
 It’s about the party in the back.
 The back of your cut should be kept as short as possible until the front pieces are jaw-length.
 This will keep you out of the mullet zone unless that’s what you’re going for.

 This flirty and adorable haircut will look great for about another two months until your next trim.
 When you’re back in the chair, have your stylist cut the back short again, and give you just a quick shape up and trim.
 This will polish your cut and allow you to more easily transition into the next phases of hair metamorphosis.